-- AFFORDABILITY: For eligibility under the Affordable Housing CIP, rental units must be rented at or below Average Market Rent (AMR), as defined by the Canada Mortgage and Housing Corporation (CMHC) in their latest Annual Market Survey, for the Ottawa portion of the Ottawa-Gatineau Census Metropolitan Area, for the entire rental housing stock, based on the building form and unit type. - 2.
+- AFFORDABILITY: For eligibility under the Affordable Housing CIP, rental units housing that is must be rented at or below Average Market Rent (AMR), as defined by the Canada Mortgage and Housing Corporation (CMHC) in their latest Annual Market Survey, for the Ottawa portion of the Ottawa-Gatineau Census Metropolitan Area, for the entire rental housing stock, will be considered affordable.
+The City wide AMR for the entire housing stock shall be used and calculated based on the building form and unit type. - 2.
 AFFORDABILITY PERIOD: Units must remain affordable for a minimum of 20 consecutive years.
 An agreement between the City and the owner (registered or assessed owners of lands/buildings) will be required, which will set out the terms, duration and default provisions of the incentive to be provided.
 As permitted in the Planning Act, agreements will be registered on title.
 The City may discontinue any financial incentive program where there is not compliance with an executed agreement.
 Agreements may be amended up to two times during the 20-year term to modify the level of affordability and the annual associated grant amount per affordable unit. - 3.
 NUMBER OF UNITS: A minimum of 15 per cent of the total number of units provided in the development or redevelopment and a minimum of 15 per cent of each individual unit type must qualify as affordable (as defined herein).
 Where the application of the 15 per cent minimum requirement results in a numeric fraction, fractions shall be rounded down to the nearest whole number if 0.49 or under and rounded up to the nearest whole number if 0.5 or above.
-In addition, the development must include a minimum of five (5) units that qualify as affordable to qualify for the Affordable Housing CIP.
-The affordable units must be modest in size relative to industry norms, must have access to the same amenities as market units, and must be dispersed throughout the building such that the affordable units are not segregated, all to the satisfaction of the approval authority. - 4.
-APPLICATION: Applications must be submitted after Building Permit submission and prior to the issuance of an Occupancy Permit.
-Applications will be reviewed by Housing Solutions and Investments Services staff on a first come, first served basis to confirm project eligibility.
+In addition, ‡the development must include a minimum of five (5) units that qualify as affordable to qualify for the Affordable Housing CIP.
+The affordable units must be modest in size relative to industry norms, must have access to the same amenities as market units, and must be dispersed throughout the building such that the affordable units are not segregated, all to the satisfaction of the approval authority. - APPLICATION: Applications are to must be submitted after between Site Plan Control submission, if applicable, or Building Permit submission and prior to the issuance of an Occupancy Permit.
+Applications will be reviewed by Housing Solutions and

+Investments Services staff on a first come, first served basis to confirm project eligibility.
 For applications wherein the total grant value is less than \$2 million, approval authority is delegated to the Director of Housing Solutions and Investments Services.
 For applications wherein the total grant value is more than \$2 million, Council approval is required.
-Should the application be denied by the Director of Housing Solutions and Investments Services, the applicant may appeal to City Council as the final approval authority, by way of requesting a report be brought to the appropriate committee and Council.
+Should the application be denied by the Director of Housing Solutions and Investments Services, the applicant may appeal to City Council as the final approval authority by way of requesting a report be brought to the appropriate committee and Council.
 Once an application is approved, the applicant will have up to four years to obtain an occupancy permit for the affordable units, after which approval for the CIP TIEG program will automatically lapse and a new application will be required, subject to the program continuing to be in place and any program rules in effect at that time.
 While applications automatically lapse after 4 years, the City reserves the right to extend the period on a case-by-case basis, at the discretion of the City's approval authority.